openvar/variantValidator/VariantValidator/modules/exon_numbering.md

 # Markdown for exon_numbering.py
 Authors: Katie Williams (@kwi11iams) and Katherine Winfield (@kjwinfield)

-This file explains how to use the `exon_numbering.py` module.
+This file explains the exon numbering we were trying to solve, and how are module `exon_numbering.py` goes about fixing this.

 Relevant Sources and Links
 --------------------------